pileofwolves/finmer/Docs/content/tutorial/part1.md

 Each line is a 'command' that the game will run.
 You can double-click on any of the `[ Add ]` lines to open a command palette.
 From the palette, you can pick whatever command you like, and where applicable you'll then get to customize the command.

+<CaptionedImage
+	src={require("/images/Tutorial01VisPalette.png")}
+	caption="There's a lot of options here - you want 'Show Message' at the top!" />

 For this first node, we merely want to print some text to the screen.
 This is what the 'Show Message' command is for, under the 'Interface Control' group.
 Click this button.
 In the popup that appears, use `TQ01_NOTICE` as the String Table Key.
 (More on this later, just follow along.)
 Finally, click Accept.

 Your script should look like this: